fperez/fernandoperez.org/code/indefero_dreamhost.md

 in the actual file, minimizing repetition of paths and making the whole thing a bit easier to understand (for me).

-In particular, don\'t forget that the MySQL information must then be properly put into the php configuration file also:
+In particular, don't forget that the MySQL information must then be properly put into the php configuration file also:

 ``` php